davidfstr/dafoster.net/_posts/2018-06-02-performance-testing.md

 * One of the oldest load generation tools is [JMeter], which uses a GUI to define simulation programs in an XML-based file format.
 JMeter uses a separate OS thread for each concurrent HTTP connection which severely limits the number of concurrent HTTP connections it can host on a single box.

 * At my company TechSmart we use [Gatling] as our load generation tool.
 Compared with JMeter, Gatling is far more efficient at generating load because it uses multiplexed async I/O on a single OS thread to handle all HTTP connections.
-Also, Gatling simulations are written in an actual programming language (Scala) rather than XML, so you can write your simulations with more resilient abstractions and do more-advanced customizations.
+Also, Gatling simulations are written in an actual programming language (Scala) rather than XML, so you can write your simulations with rich abstractions and do more-advanced customizations.

 [JMeter]: https://jmeter.apache.org/
 [Gatling]: http://gatling.io